vamshidhar27/vamshidhar27/README.md

 - 👋 Hi, I’m @vamshidhar27
-- 👀 I’m interested in coding in java, python and I like working on Full Stack Web Development and Data Science.
+- 👀 I’m interested in coding in Java, Python and working on Full Stack Web Development and Data Science projects.
 - 💞️ I’m looking to collaborate on projects involving Full Stack Web Development and Data Science.
 - 📫 You can reach me on vamshidharreddypulugu27@gmail.com